Our specialties

 Eligibility

-There will be up to five Fellowships per College year (September to August) and all visits must be undertaken within 12 months of the award being made unless there are exceptional or unavoidable circumstances.
+There will be up to two Fellowships per College year (September to August) and all visits must be undertaken within 12 months of the award being made unless there are exceptional or unavoidable circumstances.
 Paired applications count as one Fellowship.
 The successful applicant(s) will be required to submit a report to the RCR’s Cyclotron Trust Funding Panel and CO Professional Support and Standards Board at the end of the Fellowship visit.

 Dr Yen-Ch'ing Chang and Prof Stuart Green, former Trustees of the Cyclotron Trust, have kindly agreed to offer informal advice and support to applicants considering applying for a Fellowship.
 They can be contacted at: [email protected] and [email protected]